top of page

 Be aware of Who you really are

-The key aspect in guiding your life and leadership is being aware of what awareness is, and who you really are.
-For when you act in accordance with who you really are (see post ‘Who are you?
+Ultimately, you will become aware of who you really are (see post ‘Who are you?
 Are you on purpose?
-Are you being true to your Self?’), you are being completely authentic.
-You will experience joy in your work, inner peace, and the fulfilment that comes from contribution and service to the greater good.
+Are you being true to your Self?’) and when you act in accordance with who you really are, you become completely authentic.
+You experience joy in your work, and the fulfilment that comes from contribution and service to the greater good.

 By Christopher Jones-Warner